A dislocation is caused by strong, often sudden force to the joint. Common causes are:

-- With surgery—an incision will be made to put the bones back into place and to repair any damaged ligaments.
-An external hinge may be used to support the bones while they heal.
+- With surgery—the skin will be cut so that the doctor can repair the area.
+The bones are put back into place and ligaments may also need repair.
+Devices may be used to support the bones while they heal.

 Other treatment may include: